domcimino/MES-Data-Collectors/README.md

 ## Introduction
 A data collector written in Python that interfaces with an MQTT broker to access data from CNCS of industrial plants.
-I created this project as part of a training internship.
+I created this project as part of a training internship for a HORIZON 2020 project owned by a manufacturing company.

-The project has been deliberately simplified compared to the original one, currently used at a manufacturing company.
-It implements only the basic functionality of the architecture presented in the following diagram.
+The project has been deliberately simplified compared with the original one.
+This simplified release just implements only the basic functionalities of the architecture presented in the following diagram.
+Many features, such as authentication and security, were intentionally omitted.

 ## Architecture description (simplified)
 Below is a prototype of an industrial environment for running the Python services I developed.